Justin Foley

-Justin Foley is an American musician, best known as the drummer of the metalcore band, Killswitch Engage.
+Justin Foley is an American musician best known as the drummer of the metalcore band Killswitch Engage.
 He is also a former member of the band Blood Has Been Shed along with Killswitch Engage's former lead singer, Howard Jones.

-Biography

 Early life

 Foley is a classically trained percussionist who attended the University of Connecticut for his bachelor's degree and the University of Hartford's Hartt School for his master's degree.

+Career

-Before joining Killswitch Engage, Foley participated in a Connecticut thrash/jazz metal band called Red Tide.
+Before joining Killswitch Engage, Foley participated in a Connecticut band called Red Tide.
 Red Tide began as a thrash metal outfit in 1993 then evolved into a jazz metal band in the late 1990s.
 As the primary lyricist and one of the songwriters for Red Tide, Foley earned local celebrityhood.
-With Red Tide, Foley released at least 5 demo tapes and two CDs.
-Red Tide disbanded in 2002 as there was a general lack of interest in continuing (cited by interview).
+With Red Tide, Foley released at least five demo tapes and two CDs.
+Red Tide disbanded in 2002 as there was a general lack of interest in continuing.

-Killswitch Engage
+In 2001 Foley joined Blood Has Been Shed, he recorded one album with the band Spirals which was released in 2003.
+He remained a member until the band’s disbandment in 2005.

-Foley joined Killswitch Engage after the departure of the previous drummer, Tom Gomes, in October 2003.
-Foley has played drums on six albums with Killswitch Engage, to date.
+Foley joined Killswitch Engage alongside fellow Blood Has Been Shed bandmate Howard Jones after the departure of the previous drummer, Tom Gomes, in October 2003.
+He joined the band just as they were hitting their height of popularity as the his first two appearances came on The End of Heartache (2004) and As Daylight Dies (2007).
+The group have been considered one of the more influential bands in the Metalcore genre and Foley has played on 7 total albums, along with being nominated for 3 Grammy Awards for Best Metal Performance.

+When he is not touring Foley has been know to serve as a freelance orchestral musician with many Connecticut symphony orchestras such as the Waterbury Symphony and New Britain Symphony. citing the marimba as his favorite orchestral instrument.

 Foley is one of the many advertising artists for Evans Drumheads, Yamaha Drums, and Zildjian Cymbals.

-Guest percussion

-Foley also plays drums on metalcore band Unearth's 2011 album, Darkness in the Light filling in for departed drummer Derek Kerswill.
+Foley also plays drums on metalcore band Unearth's 2011 album Darkness in the Light, filling in for departed drummer Derek Kerswill.

-Lybica

 Foley started Lybica, a four-piece instrumental post-rock/metal band, in 2020.
 His primary role is guitarist, but he played both guitar and drums on their self-titled album, which was released on September 16, 2022.
-Lybica is signed with Metalblade Records.
+Lybica is signed with Metal Blade Records.

-Personal
+Personal life

-Foley has been quoted as saying that if he did not play drums, he would like to try out for the New York Yankees, of whom he is an avid fan.
+Foley has been quoted as saying that if he did not play drums, he would like to try out for the New York Yankees, of whom he is a fan.
 He is also a Simpsons fanatic.
 Foley is known for his love of cats, a major inspiration for the band Lybica, where Foley plays guitar.
+He is married to his wife Leigh.